-It is a privilege to have been appointed as the Chief Constable of Cumbria Constabulary following the retirement of the former Chief, Michelle Skeer in July 2023.
-CC Skeer retired after 33 years' service and left the force in a very strong position.
-During my first 9 months in office, performance has continued to improve, and I am proud of the officers and staff who work tirelessly within the Constabulary.
-In autumn 2023, I launched an updated mission for the force.
+It has been my privilege to serve as the Chief Constable of Cumbria Constabulary since July 2023.
+Performance in Cumbria has continued to improve, and I am proud of the officers and staff who work tirelessly within the Constabulary.
 Our force mission is to 'deliver an outstanding policing service to keep Cumbria safe'.
 This mission consists of four pillars known as the '4Cs'.
 They are: